 Type of Assistance:

 Title I insurance may be used for loans of up to $92,904 for a manufactured home and lot and $23,226 for a lot only.
-The lot must be appraised by a HUD-approved appraiser.
+When the Manufactured Home and lot are classified as Real Property, Lenders must use an FHA Roster Appraiser who can certify to prior experience appraising Manufactured Homes as Real Property.
 The maximum loan term is 20 years for a single-module home and lot, 25 years for a multiple module home and lot, and 15 years for a lot only.

 Private lending institutions are eligible for insurance on loans made under the program.